 Furthermore, using your card for everyday purchases stretches your dollar on two key sites: Amazon.ca and Starbucks.
 Hear me out: Amazon is a retail behemoth in Canada, and Starbucks is also a near-daily retail destination.

 Amazon lets you use TD points for Amazon purchases.
 The same goes for Starbucks, but in reverse.
 You earn 50% more points when you buy Starbucks with your credit card.

 This card makes good in its promise to earn points on the little things.
 If you want to travel and don’t want to use Aeroplan, this travel card is a good choice.
 If you are interested in Amazon purchases and love your Starbucks, this is the only card for you.

 Benefits and perks of the TD First Class Travel® Visa Infinite*

 - Earn 50% more TD points when you use your card at Starbucks

-- Accelerate points earning for travel with Expedia for TD
+- Accelerate points earning for travel with Expedia for TD, food, and recurring bills

 - Points never expire

 - Welcome Offer up to 115,000 TD Rewards points

 - Annual fee for the primary card waived for the first year